 \section{Background: Adversarial Defense}

-The algorithms for defensing transcription systems against adversarial attacks fit the reactive defense category to the best of our knowledge.
+The algorithms for defending transcription systems against adversarial attacks fit the reactive defense category to the best of our knowledge.
 Sallo {\it et al.}~\cite{sallo2020adversarially} proposed the only proactive defense by adversarial training for short signals.
 Generally, the reactive defense algorithms can be categorized into explicit and implicit subcategories.

-The first subcategory includes algorithms that run low or high-level filtration operations directly on the given input speech signal to bypass (modulate) the potential adversarial perturbation.
+The former subcategory includes algorithms that run filtration operations directly on the given input speech signal to bypass (modulate) the potential adversarial perturbation.
 For instance, MP3 encoding and multi-rate compression \cite{das2018adagio} have been employed for modulating adversarial signals.
-These defense approaches are fundamentally inspired by Das {\it et al.}~\cite{das2017keeping}, and it has been demonstrated the positive impact of these low-level signal compression on bypassing the adversarial perturbation (fading the adversarial perturbation in the entire signal).
+Das {\it et al.}~\cite{das2017keeping} inspired these defense approaches and they shown the positive impact of the low-level signal compression for bypassing the adversarial perturbation.
 However, a similar reactive approach with a high-level signal modulation perspective has been proposed by Latif {\it et al.}~\cite{latif2018adversarial}.
 This defense algorithm employs an autoencoder-based GAN (A-GAN) for reconstructing features of the given speech signal.
-It has been proven that both these two straightforward reactive approaches might not be able to bypass strong adversarial signals carefully crafted in enclosed environmental scenes~\cite{esmaeilpour2020class}.
+However, it has been proven that both these two straightforward reactive approaches might not be able to bypass strong adversarial signals carefully crafted in enclosed environmental scenes~\cite{esmaeilpour2020class}.
 Additionally, the A-GAN suffers from instability during training, i.e., exploding gradient vectors after a high number of iterations \cite{brock2018large}, which results in low generalization of the generative model~\cite{esmaeilpour2020class}.

-The second subcategory of reactive defense approaches includes algorithms that, instead of low or high-level filtrations, synthesize a signal very similar to the given input speech.
-These approaches are inspired by Samangouei {\it et al.}~\cite{samangouei2018defensegan}, and they implicitly avoid potential adversarial perturbation without directly manipulating the given speech signal.
-The main advantage of defenses in this subcategory is their higher reliability in terms of preventing gradient vector shattering or obfuscation (see a relevant discussion in \cite{athalye2018obfuscated}).